 If the exchangeable performances can be divided into a corresponding pair of partial performance, such that individual parts of the corresponding pairs is regarded by both parties as equivalent, then performance of a partial pair by one party forces the other party to perform the corresponding partial pair, just as it would be if the contract contained only that particular pair of performances.

 Divisible Contracts Are Still Single Contracts

 Consequently, if one party breaches part of the divisible contract, that party is not barred from obtaining any and all considerations allocated to the contract section that was performed.
 However, this doesn't mean that the pairs of corresponding parts are treated as separate contracts since divisible contracts are still single contracts.
 As such, the customary rules governing the formation and execution of contracts are applicable.

 If two separate contracts exist between the two parties, the performance of one party in the first contract is not exchangeable with the performance of the other party in the second contract.
 Also, the failure of one party to perform the duties under one contract has no effect on the obligation of the other party to perform its duties stipulated in the second contract.

 If there are uncured material failures by both parties, either party may claim compensation(s) for the parts already performed; however, either party cannot enforce that contract on any of the other pairs of the corresponding part.
 These rules provide that contracts which are induced by fraud are rendered voidable, thus allowing aggrieved parties to defend themselves against lawsuits that try to enforce the terms of the agreement.

 If you need help with a divisible contract, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Stripe, Google, and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work on behalf of companies like Menlo Ventures, Google, and Airbnb.